As the largest and most influential generation in history, millennials have a lot of power when it comes to spending.

 Millennials are the generation with the most purchasing power.
 They have introduced new trends and altered people’s perceptions of the value of money and the value of purchasing goods.

 Millennials are individuals who go out to eat, attend live events, spend more money on clothing, and give their time and money to charitable organizations.
-They are the ones that are concerned about social problems and believe in the ability of equality and change to bring about positive change.
+They are concerned about social issues and believe in the power of equality and change to effect positive change.

 One thing to keep in mind while looking at millennials is that they are the people of the social media age, and they strive to and are inspired by others via social media.
 They always do extensive research on the goods before making a purchase on the internet.
-They always begin their investigation with Google, with Amazon being the most probable online retailer from which they would purchase their goods.
+They always start their research on Google, with Amazon being the most likely online retailer from whom they would buy their goods.

 According to the buying and purchasing habits of millennials, the food, dining, travel, and cosmetics sectors would all gain from this generation’s spending.